miguelgr/image-describer/README.md

 ![simple design](static/simple-design.png)

-A simpler solution,  more naive but yet functional is a system composed of load balancer in front of the service nodes, which run the API in an async manner and use queues to create tasks for requesting image titles to a pool of processes and get the inference results in a request/response cycle.
+A simple solution,  is a system composed of load balancer in front of the service nodes, which run the API in an async manner and use queues to create tasks for requesting image titles to a pool of processes and get the inference results in a request/response cycle.

-Sticky round-robin or dynamic load balancing algorithms to serve the requests based on the CPU usage of the services could improve performance and availability.
-Rate-limiting and throtling mechanisms should be implemented to guarante backpressure.
+Sticky round-robin or dynamic load balancing algorithms serve the requests based on the CPU usage, improving performance and availability.

+Rate-limiting and throtlting mechanisms should be implemented to guarantee back pressure.

 This approach can scale vertically and horizontally.
-Adding more powerfull machines and/or nodes during traffic peaks means the processing capability is extended, but yet there is a drawback, the API and the processing are coupled and can't scale separately.
+Adding more powerful machines and/or nodes during traffic peaks means the processing capability is extended, but yet there is a drawback, the API and the processing are coupled and can't scale separately.

 *There must be a better way* - Raymond Hettinger.